adamalston/v2/README.md

   <a href="https://github.com/adamalston/v1" target="_blank">v1</a>
 </p>

-The goal is for this website to be simple, lean, andaccessible.
+This website was built to be simple, lean, and accessible

 ## Preview